denjn5/denjn5.github.io/_posts/2017-07-12-use-json-and-functions-tutorial-2.md

 ## Summary
 In this tutorial, we move from _No Frills_ to _Pulling data from a JSON file_.
 Both files look the same on the outside; but the new version has some neat upgrades on the inside.
-(Tips: Keep the raw code open in a seperate tab.
+(Tips: Keep the raw code open in a separate tab.
 Do a code compare between tutorial 1 and 2--see icons below.)

 <table class="center">
 <tr>
-    <td class="center">Old: <b>Sunburst in 60 Lines</b>&nbsp;&nbsp;
+    <td class="center">Old: <b>Sunburst in 54 Lines</b>&nbsp;&nbsp;
             <a href="{{ page.old_permalink }}" target="_blank" title="open previous tutorial">
                 <i class="fa fa-graduation-cap" aria-hidden="true"></i></a>
             <a href="{{ page.old_code_url }}" target="_blank" title="open code">